Rocklands Bird Sanctuary is home to some of Jamaica’s most exquisite species of bird. This place is a must see if you are a bird or nature lover!

 Montego Bay 20 minutes

-Some people say the only unpleasant part of this experience is the very bumpy ride up the mountain to sanctuary.
+Some people say the only unpleasant part of this experience is the very bumpy ride up the mountain to the sanctuary.